reidmorrison/semantic_logger/README.md

 ### Send errors to New Relic

 Adding the New Relic appender will send :error and :fatal log entries to New Relic as error events.
-Note: Any payload information will not automatically be filtered, so take care not to push any sensitive information when logging with tags or a payload.
+Note: Payload information is not filtered, so take care not to push any sensitive information when logging with tags or a payload.

 For a Rails application already configured to use SemanticLogger and New Relic, create a file called <Rails Root>/config/initializers/newrelic_appender.rb with the following contents and restart the application: